zhxie/ikago/README.md

 `-list-devices`: (Optional, exclusive) List all valid devices in current computer.

-`-c`: (Optional, exclusive) Configuration file.
+`-c path`: (Optional, exclusive) Configuration file.
 Examples of configuration file are [here](/configs).
 If IkaGo does not receive any arguments except `-v`, it will automatically read the configuration file `config.json` in the working directory if it exists.

 `-listen-devices devices`: (Optional) Devices for listening, use comma to separate multiple devices.
 If this value is not set, all valid devices excluding loopback devices will be used.
 For example, `-listen-devices eth0,wifi0,lo`.